Azure-Samples/aks-openai/README.md

 fi
 ```

+**07-create-workload-managed-identity.sh**

-`07-create-workload-managed-identity.sh`: creates the managed identity used by the `magic8ball`chatbot and assigns it the `Cognitive Services User` role on the Azure OpenAI Service.
+This script creates the managed identity used by the `magic8ball`chatbot and assigns it the `Cognitive Services User` role on the Azure OpenAI Service.

 ```bash
 #!/bin/bash